Paperspace/Docs/notebooks/create-a-notebook/notebook-containers/README.md

 ## Custom Containers

 Custom containers feature lets you pull your own image from a container registry such as Docker Hub.
 This article will help you prepare a custom Docker container to use with Gradient, show you how to bring that Container into Gradient, and create a notebook with your custom container.
 We recommend using Docker to get the container image from your system to Gradient.
+You must run `jupyter` on port `8888` and allow connections from ip address `0.0.0.0`.
+To support our notebook ide you must also include the following flags: `--no-browser --NotebookApp.trust_xheaders=True --NotebookApp.disable_check_xsrf=False --NotebookApp.allow_remote_access=True --NotebookApp.allow_origin='*'` if your command is `jupyter notebook`, if your command is `jupyter lab` use these instead `--no-browser --LabApp.trust_xheaders=True --LabApp.disable_check_xsrf=False --LabApp.allow_remote_access=True --LabApp.allow_origin='*'`.

 #### Required field: